 Enterprise and World Studies

-“RISE (Resilience, Innovation, Skills and Employability) is our unique way of welcoming students to The William Allitt School in Year 7.
+“RISE (Resilience, Innovation, Skills and Employability) is our unique way of welcoming students to The William Allitt Academy in Year 7.
 It is a cross-curricular programme of the Arts, Humanities and ICT and is specifically designed to build essential key skills in young people through a creative and challenging curriculum.Y7 students spend 7 hours of their school week with their RISE tutors who will guide them through the programme and support their transition from Primary School to the full Secondary School experience.
 This then develops across Y8 to Y8 to provide a curriculum which meets the needs of 21st century learners.”

 We also love to celebrate achievement.
 At key points during the year we have local showcase events to allow the students to present to their parents, and the local community and media.